quru/qis/README.md

 * mod_wsgi Apache module - to run the QIS Python application inside Apache
 * ImageMagick - to provide the image processing capabilities
 * Memcached - for caching generated images and frequently accessed data
-* PostgreSQL - to store image and folder data, users, groups, and permissions
+* PostgreSQL 9.2 or above - to store image and folder data, users, groups, statistics and permissions

 For how these should be installed and configured, see the [install guide](doc/install.md) and the [tuning guide](doc/tuning.md).